Three-dimensional topological orbital Hall effect caused by magnetic hopfions: Results and Discussion

 \subsubsection{Density of states}

 Instead, the density of states, shown in Fig.~\ref{fig:bandstructure}(a) for the strong-coupling case $m=7t$, reveals better how the states are distributed in energy.
+This function quantifies the states in an energy interval around $E$

 Near the band edges, we see an increase and a rather constant plateau near the centers of the blocks around $\pm m$.
 The density of states (blue) agrees rather well with the density of states of the band structure that characterizes the underlying square lattice (gray).
 It consists of 2 bands that we have shifted by $\pm m$

 Due to the topological properties of the hopfion texture, an emergent field arises that acts just like an actual magnetic field that couples to the charge of the electrons.
 For a two-dimensional system, like a thin sample hosting skyrmions, it leads to the emergence of Landau levels whose energy is determined by the density of states~\cite{gobel2017QHE} according to Onsager's quantization scheme~\cite{onsager1952interpretation}.
 Even though here the discussion is more difficult, due to the three-dimensional nature of the system and the globally compensated emergent field, we still find that the density of states of the magnetic system (hosting a hopfion) and the non-magnetic system (characterized by $E_{3\mathrm{D}}(\vec{k})$) are relatable.